morwen44/morwen44/README.md

 - 📖 I'm an aspiring full-stack web developer

-- ✨ I'm also a fashion designer, tattoo artist and nail artist.
+- ✨ I'm also a fashion designer, tattoo artist, and nail artist.

 - 🐱 In my free time, I enjoy drawing, watching series, and chilling with my orange cat, Hugo.